 If you want your work done early in the season, contact landscape pros the previous fall or in early winter – they'll love you for it – and you'll have their full attention.

-If you're lucky enough to live where winters are warm, landscape projects can be spread over more months of the year, but even so, spring is still a busy time.
+Fall too can be a good time to have a landscape project done.
+It’s still warm enough for construction and planting in many parts of the country.
+If you’re lucky enough to live where winters are warm, landscape projects can be spread over more months of the year, but even so, spring is still a busy time.

 Landscape design principles for planning your garden